 Bali Taxi Tips

-If the taxi driver offers to wait for you at your destination, consider it.
-Some places do not get a lot of taxi service, so it might be handy to have a ride ready for you when you're set to leave.
+- If the taxi driver offers to wait for you at your destination, consider it.
+Some places do not get a lot of taxi service (such as Pura Luhur Uluwatu), so it might be handy to have a ride ready for you when you're set to leave.
 Agree beforehand if you want him to keep the meter running while he waits, or if he's willing to settle for an hourly fee.
-IDR 50,000 (about US$5) is a good upper limit.
+IDR 50,000 (about USD $3.50) is a good upper limit.

-You can also consult this handy article for more tips: Ways to Avoid Being Ripped Off in a Foreign Taxi.
+- You can also consult this handy article for more tips: How to Avoid Taxi Scams.